Backers of rural dental care find something to smile about | Federal News Network

 Maine and Vermont have also passed such laws.
 And the Connecticut and Massachusetts chapters of the American Dental Association, the nation’s largest dental lobby, supported legislation in those states once it satisfied their concerns about safety.
 The Massachusetts proposal, not yet law, would require therapists to attain a master’s degree and temporarily work under a dentist’s supervision.

-But the states looking to allow therapists must also train them.
-Only two states, Alaska and Minnesota, have educational programs.
-Minnesota’s program is the only one offering master’s degrees, a level of education that satisfies many opponents but is also expensive.
+But the states looking to allow therapists must also find ways to train them.
+Only two states, Alaska and Minnesota, have educational programs, and they aren’t accredited.
+Minnesota’s program is the only one offering master’s degrees, a level of education that satisfies many opponents — dentists generally need a doctorate — but is also expensive.

+“I would have to relocate to another state to go to school, and if you need to work and you still have a job, why would you do that?” said Cathy Kasprak, a dental hygienist who once hoped to become a therapist under Maine’s 2014 law.

-Some dental therapists start out as hygienists, who generally hold a two-year degree.
+Some dental therapists start out as hygienists, who generally hold a two-year degree, do cleanings and screenings, and offer patients general guidance on oral health.
 Some advocates of dental therapists argue they should need only the same level of education as a hygienist — a notion that horrifies many opponents.

 Some lawmakers in Maine, which will require therapists to get a master’s from an accredited program, are optimistic about Vermont’s efforts to set up a dental therapy program with distance-learning options.
 It’s proposed for launch in fall 2021 at Vermont Technical College with the help of a $400,000 federal grant.

+One of the biggest benefits of dental therapists, proponents say, is that they can make preventive care easier to get by lightening the load of dentists, whose appointment slots are often stolen by complex procedures.

+Even in states where therapists must practice in dental offices, like Minnesota, they can shorten travel times by opening slots for simple procedures closer to home, a small but growing body of evidence shows.

-Christy Jo Fogarty, a Minnesota dental therapist, said the organization she works for saves $40,000 to $50,000 a year by having her on staff instead of an additional dentist — and that’s not including the five other therapists.
+Christy Jo Fogarty, Minnesota’s first licensed advanced dental therapist, said the nonprofit children’s dental care organization she works for saves $40,000 to $50,000 a year by having her on staff instead of an additional dentist — and that’s not including the five other therapists on staff.

+Dental therapists make $38 to $45 an hour in Minnesota, according to the Minnesota Dental Association.
+Dentists, meanwhile, average over $83 an hour, according to the Bureau of Labor Statistics.

 “Why would you ever want to withhold these services from someone who was in need of it?” she said.